Principal Investigator

 Having recently transitioned his laboratory from ITU to the University of Pittsburgh, Dr. Gur is actively pursuing new grant opportunities and strategically leveraging his startup funding to build upon his strong track record and further elevate his research impact.

 Comprehensive Experience in Course and Curriculum Development with Interdisciplinary Integration: At ITU, Dr. Gur developed and introduced three new courses into the ME undergraduate and graduate programs, including Thermodynamics of Biomolecular Systems, and Fundamentals and Applications of Nanomachines courses, bridging emerging scientific fields with traditional engineering education by integrating interdisciplinary advancements into the established curriculum.
 As the Vice Dean for Academic Affairs at ITU SME, he led the complete process of designing and implementing new courses and spearheaded the revision and modernization of the existing ME curriculum.
 This comprehensive effort was based on a thorough analysis of feedback from students, employers, and faculty, as well as evolving ABET accreditation criteria and advancements in the field.
 Dr. Gur successfully guided the curriculum through all stages—from initial concept to final approval by the faculty and the Office of the Provost.
-At Pitt, Dr. Gur developed a Spring staggered curriculum for the CoBB M.S.
-Program, building upon our existing Fall staggered curriculum, and submitted it for review to the SOM Graduate Office and the Provost Office.
+At Pitt, Dr. Gur developed a Spring staggered curriculum for the CoBB MS Program, building upon our existing Fall staggered curriculum, and submitted it for review to the SOM Graduate Office and the Provost Office.
 These combined experiences at both ITU and Pitt further showcase Dr. Gur’s expertise in course and curriculum development, demonstrating my ability to adapt, enhance, and align educational programs to meet institutional needs and standards across diverse academic environments.

 Driving Academic Global Ranking Success: During Dr. Gur’s tenure as a member of ITU’s Rankings and Performance Assessment Office (RPAO) from 2021 to 2024, and as a member of the two committees that preceded and led to the formation of RPAO (2018-2021), ITU’s QS World University Ranking rose from 751-800 in 2021 to an impressive 326 globally in 2024.
 The university’s position in the Shanghai Ranking (ARWU) improved from 901-1000 to 701-800, while in the Times Higher Education (THE) World University Rankings, ITU advanced from 801-1000 to 501-600.
-As Vice Dean of the School of ME and member of RPAO, Dr. Gur also contributed to the QS World University Rankings by Subject, elevating ITU’s ME program from 161st to 134th globally, further enhancing the international prestige of this historically leading program at ITU.
+As Vice Dean of the SME and member of RPAO, Dr. Gur also contributed to the QS World University Rankings by Subject, helping elevate ITU’s ME program from 161st to 134th globally, further enhancing the international prestige of this historically leading program at ITU.
 His contributions included preparing comprehensive data sets and reports, analyzing performance metrics, and recommending strategic initiatives to enhance the university’s academic ranking performance.

 Leadership in Academic Quality Assurance and Accreditation at University and Departmental Levels: Dr. Gur served as a core member of the University Quality Commission (2020-2022), in Vice Dean roles (2018-2022), and on the ME Department Quality Assurance and ABET Committees (2015-2022)at ITU, where he played a pivotal role in driving quality improvement and ensuring that academic programs and administrative processes at both the departmental and university levels adhered to national and international standards.
-His efforts were instrumental in securing successful ABET accreditations and Turkish Higher Education Quality Council Institutional Accreditations, as well as in leading the ME Department’s and School of ME’s annual internal evaluation report, quality assurance reports, and administrative activity reports.
+His efforts were instrumental in securing successful ABET accreditations and Turkish Higher Education Quality Council Institutional Accreditations, as well as in leading the ME Department’s and SME’s annual internal evaluation report, quality assurance reports, and administrative activity reports.